-As of December 31, 2018, we have paid non-refundable fees, consisting of license and maintenance fees, milestone payments and sublicense fees, of \$4.6 million.
+As of December 31, 2019, we have paid non-refundable fees, consisting of license and maintenance fees, milestone payments and sublicense fees, of \$4.8 million.
 We are obligated to pay annual maintenance fees totaling \$145,000, which on an annual basis are creditable against royalties due for commercial sales of licensed products.
 We are obligated to make additional milestone payments of up to a maximum of \$7.5 million upon our achievement of certain specified clinical, regulatory and sales milestones with respect to ALRN-6924.
 In the future, we may be obligated to pay up to a maximum of \$7.7 million per additional licensed therapeutic product upon our achievement of certain specified clinical, regulatory and sales milestones with respect to such product with the first milestone being payable upon initiation of clinical development of the product.
 We may also be obligated to pay up to a maximum of \$700,000 per licensed diagnostic product upon our achievement of certain specified regulatory and sales milestones with respect to such product.
-We also have agreed to pay low single-digit percentage royalties on aggregate worldwide net sales of licensed products, including sales by our sublicensees, on a licensed product-bylicensed product and country-by-country basis until the expiration of the last-to-expire applicable licensed patent.
+We also have agreed to pay low single-digit percentage royalties on aggregate worldwide net sales of licensed products, including sales by our sublicensees, on a licensed product-by-licensed product and country-by-country basis until the expiration of the last-to-expire applicable licensed patent.
 Our royalty obligations are subject to specified reductions in the event that we are required to obtain additional licenses from third parties and to make payments to such third parties under such licenses.
-We must also pay a percentage, up to the mid-twenties, of all sublicense income received from sublicensees, less certain costs, such as research and development costs and, in the event our patent rights are licensed to the sublicensee as part of the same transaction, less the portion of sublicense income allocated to our licensed patent rights.
-Under specified circumstances, portions of our sublicense payments may be creditable against royalty payments patents and applications in-l
+We must also pay a percentage, up to the mid-twenties, of all sublicense income received from sublicensees, less certain costs, such as research and development costs and, in the event our patent rights are licensed to the sublicensee as part of the same transaction, less the portion of sublicense income allocated to our licensed product.
+Finally, we must also reimburse all future patent expenses related to the prosecution and maintenance of the licensed patents and applications i